Counseling Education: FAQ

 Classes are offered in the evening Monday through Thursday enabling you to continue to work full-time while earning your degree.
 Students generally attend two nights per week, and most courses are offered from 6-10 p.m.
 Some courses are offered with an early option and meet from 4:30-7 p.m.

-Q. How long will it take to earn my Counseling Psychology degree?
+Q. How long will it take to earn my Counseling Education degree?

 Most students can complete the program in two-and-a half to three years depending on their chosen track.

 Students are advised to have five courses that are high in psychology, which can come from a variety of disciplines, such as psychology, education, sociology, communication, ministry and business management.

 A statistics course would apply as a prerequisite.
 Your admissions counselor will advise you regarding specific prerequisites that may be required for your particular track.

 Q. Will the program prepare me for state licensure?

 The program is designed to prepare students to seek Florida licensure in Marriage and Family Therapy and Mental Health Counseling or Florida certification in Addictions or School Counseling.
 There are work experience and exams that must be completed following graduation, before licensure/certification is granted.

 The Counseling Education program at Palm Beach Atlantic University is a limited enrollment program.
 New student applications are accepted for fall and spring semesters.